Duran Duran: 2013–2018: Paper Gods

-2019–present: Future Past and Rock and Roll Hall of Fame Induction
+2019–2022: Future Past and Rock and Roll Hall of Fame Induction

-In 2019, Duran Duran was working on a new album with Ronson, Erol Alkan, and Giorgio Moroder handling production duties, and Graham Coxon and Lykke Li being confirmed as collaborators.
-Nick Rhodes described the content and sound of a possible first single to be "very different for us."
+In 2019, Duran Duran were working on a new album with Ronson, Erol Alkan and Giorgio Moroder handling production duties, and Graham Coxon and Lykke Li being confirmed as collaborators.
+Rhodes described the content and sound of a possible first single to be "very different for us."
 Initially planned for release in 2020, the recording of the album was put on hold in March 2020 due to the COVID-19 pandemic.
 On 8 January 2021, a cover of "Five Years" by David Bowie was released for the fifth anniversary of his death.
 On 13 January 2021, Rolling Stone included the album at number 50 on their "54 Most Anticipated Albums of 2021" list.
 Le Bon said that the album is "quite naked, raw.
 The grass is slightly sharp and twinkly rather than smooth," and is "groovy (and) modern and very honest.
 The lyrics are quite something.”
 On 18 May, the album title was announced as Future Past.

 On 19 May, the first single from the album "Invisible" was released along with a music video, and features Coxon as a guitarist and co-writer.
 On 9 July, the band premiered a second song from the album titled "Give It All Up" on NBC's Today show.
 On 5 August, Duran Duran released the album's second single "More Joy!", featuring further collaboration with Coxon, Erol Alkan and also Japanese rock band Chai.
 On 12 August, the band appeared on The Tonight Show with Jimmy Fallon performing "Invisible".
 On 31 August, Duran Duran released the album's third single "Anniversary", followed by the fourth single, "Tonight United", on 24 September.
 On 14 and 15 September, the band played two sold-out gigs at Birmingham's O2 Institute.
 That was the first time they played live since their last live gig in 2019.
 Along with their hit songs, they performed three tracks from Future Past—"Invisible", "Anniversary" and "Tonight United".
 The band headlined the Isle of Wight festival on 19 September.